andresn-su/angular-agenda-escolar/README.md

 # AEscolar

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.6.
 It uses a json file to store data.
+You can watch this project working on my channel: https://youtu.be/bIEyMUBSm94

 ## Development server